devendranaga/devendranaga.github.io/_posts/2021-07-18-Needham-Schroeder-Implementation.markdown

 The C++ implementation of the protocol below simulates A, B and S as functions within a single program.
 In realitiy they are tasks or services in each machine, device running and communicating over the insecured channel.

+For Public key implementations, we use RSA for signing and encryption.
+We sign with Private key and verify with Public keys.
+We encrypt with Public key and decrypt with Private Key.
+We use RSA key length of 2048 for learning purposes.
+For realworld uses 3072 key lengths are better.

+HKDF derivation of the final keys is not shown in the implementation.

 An example output of the implementation is as follow: